Action list

 When listing selectable items alongside non-selectable items in a menu, use dividers to differentiate between the item types.

-Don't mix different types of selections in the same list.
+Don't mix single select and multi-select of selections in the same list.

 Danger items